grrttedwards/wow-addon-updater/README.md

 ### System dependencies
 - You must have a version of [Python](https://www.python.org/) 3.6+.

-- You must have [Node.js](https://nodejs.org/en/) installed (for Curse and WoWAce addons only).
-    - Used by `cfscrape` to circumvent the Cloudflare _"bot-detection"_ found on CurseForge sites.

 ### Python module dependencies

 You should already have `pip` included with your Python installation.